 St. John's Law Review is a student-run organization that publishes scholarly articles of legal significance across all topics.
 The Law Review publishes four issues each year.
-In addition the Law Review staff publishes two issues annually of the Journal of Catholic Legal Studies.
+In addition, the Law Review staff publishes the annual issue of the Journal of Catholic Legal Studies.

 The St. Johns’s Law Review selects its members with the goal of obtaining a staff of hardworking, diverse law students with strong analytic and writing skills committed to advancing the publication legacy and goals of the Law Review, the Journal of Catholic Legal Studies, and the Commentary.
 Invitations to become a Staff Member on the Law Review are made only to students of St. John’s University School of Law who have completed the full first-year curriculum, expect to attend St. John’s for at least two more academic years, and have not applied to the Law Review in the past.